titanclass/edfsm/README.md

 let (e, t) = MyFsm::step(&mut s, c, &mut se);
 ```

 State can also be re-constituted by replaying events.
-In this case, an
+A bool indicates
-optional transition is returned.
-If there is no transition then the state
+true if transition is returned.
+If there is no transition then the existing state
-may still have been updated, noting that these two actions are mutually exclusive.
+may still have been updated.
-Here is an example of applying an event to state with the return of an
+Here is an example of applying an event to state with the update of state
-optional transition represented as a new state.
+if necessary and a bool of `t` indicating true if a transition occurred.

 ```rust
 let t = MyFsm::on_event(&mut s, &e);